SAP/odata-vocabularies/vocabularies/Hierarchy.md

 Property|Type|Description
 :-------|:---|:----------
 [ExternalKeyProperty](./Hierarchy.xml#L80:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath|String property holding the human-readable key value for a node<br>If a `NodeTypeProperty` exists, the external key is unique only in combination with it.
-Or the external key can coincide with the `NodeProperty`.
+Or the external key can coincide with the [`Aggregation.RecursiveHierarchy/NodeProperty`](https://oasis-tcs.github.io/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.html#RecursiveHierarchyType).
 [NodeTypeProperty](./Hierarchy.xml#L87:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|String property holding the type of a node<br>In a recursive hierarchy with mixed types, nodes can <br>- have a type-specific (navigation) property whose name is the node type or <br>- be represented by entities of different subtypes of a commmon entity type that is annotated with the `RecursiveHierarchy` annotation.
-The name of the subtype is the node type.
+The qualified name of the subtype is the node type.
 [ChildCountProperty](./Hierarchy.xml#L96:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of children a node has in the unlimited hierarchy
 [DescendantCountProperty](./Hierarchy.xml#L99:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of descendants a node has in the unlimited hierarchy
 [LimitedDescendantCountProperty](./Hierarchy.xml#L102:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath?|Integer property of type `Edm.Int64` holding the number of descendants a node has in the limited hierarchy